csci104/site/_includes/writeups/rushhour.md

 1. `Heur` (Heuristic Base & Derived classes - A polymorphic interface to compute the heuristic score for a Board as well as the three derived implementations (BFS, Direct, and Indirect).

+1. `Stack<T>` class - You will need to use your Stack class from the prior problem to implement some feature of this gameplay.
+Look for where it would be most appropriately used.

 1. Main Application (`rh.cpp`) - Implements the basic gameplay loop and processes commands entered by the user.

 #### Class Notes